New York City Democratic Socialists of America: Socialist bloc

+That year, DSA endorsed two candidates in New York City congressional races: Samelys López in New York's 15th congressional district and Jamaal Bowman against Representative Eliot Engel in New York's 16th congressional district.
+López campaigned on universal healthcare, housing as a human right, and a boycott of Israel.
+Bowman ran on a platform of Medicare for All, a Green New Deal, and policies addressing racial issues.
+Bowman defeated Engel with 55.4% of the vote and won his general election with 84.2% in what was described as a major victory for progressive Democrats.
+Ocasio-Cortez easily won her primary with 74.4% and her general election with 71.6%.
+López however lost her election, receiving 13.9%.
+Bowman would later face controversy from members of DSA after voting for Iron Dome funding and had his endorsement revoked by the organization in 2021.
+He let his membership expire over its stance on Israel in 2022.
+NYC-DSA also came under criticism in 2020 over the cancellation of Dr. Adolph Reed's speech to the chapter after two caucuses accused him of class reductionism, and for a questionnaire that asked candidates to boycott Israel.

-NYC-DSA also ran a slate of six city council candidates in the 2021 election, aiming to create a socialist caucus: Cabán, Alexa Avilés, Brandon West, Michael Hollingsworth, Adolfo Abreu, and Jaslin Kaur.
+NYC-DSA also ran a slate of six city council candidates in the 2021 elections, aiming to create a socialist caucus: Cabán, Alexa Avilés, Brandon West, Michael Hollingsworth, Adolfo Abreu, and Jaslin Kaur.
 Several other candidates ran as socialists or supported left-wing positions without an endorsement.
 The slate was opposed by the pro-business "Common Sense NYC" super PAC.
 Of the six candidates, only Cabán and Avilés won their elections.
-DSA member Kristin Richardson Jordan won her city council election, though was not endorsed by NYC-DSA.
-NYC-DSA did not run or endorse a candidate in the mayoral election, though Salazar endorsed Party for Socialism and Liberation candidate Cathy Rojas.
+DSA members Kristin Richardson Jordan and Shahana Hanif won their city council elections, though were not endorsed by NYC-DSA.
+NYC-DSA did not run or endorse a candidate in the mayoral election, though Salazar endorsed Party for Socialism and Liberation candidate Cathy Rojas, and other NYC-DSA officials endorsed Maya Wiley or Dianne Morales in the primary.

-In 2022, NYC-DSA ran a slate of 13 candidates, also endorsed by Ocasio-Cortez: Forrest, Gallagher, Mamdani, Mitanyes, Brisport, and Salazar for re-election, insurgents Illapa Sairitupac, Keron Alleyne, Samy Nemir Olivares, Vanessa Agudelo, and Sarahana Shrestha (Note: Shrestha represents the 103rd district outside of the city, though she is still endorsed by NYC-DSA.) for assembly, and insurgents Kristen Gonzalez, and David Alexis for state senate.
+In 2022, NYC-DSA ran a slate of 13 candidates, also endorsed by Ocasio-Cortez: its incumbents (Note: Forrest, Gallagher, Mamdani, Mitanyes, Brisport, and Salazar) for re-election, insurgents Illapa Sairitupac, Keron Alleyne, Samy Nemir Olivares, Vanessa Agudelo, and Sarahana Shrestha (Note: Shrestha represents the 103rd district outside of the city, though she is still endorsed by NYC-DSA.) for assembly, and insurgents Kristen Gonzalez and David Alexis for state senate.
 The endorsements were made with a particular emphasis on climate change.
-Big business groups and the Democratic establishment attempted to sway the elections.
-In the races for assembly, Mamdani, Gallagher, Mitanyes, and Forrest kept their seats while Shrestha won her race.
+In the races for assembly, Mamdani, Gallagher, Mitanyes, and Forrest kept their seats, surviving an establishment counterattack, while only while Shrestha won her race out of the insurgent assembly candidates.
 In the state senate elections, mayor Eric Adams supported challengers to three DSA candidates.
 Brisport and Salazar won re-election, and Gonzalez won her race.
 Ocasio-Cortez faced no opposition.
-After the elections, Astoria, Queens became the only place in the country to have socialist representation in Congress, both houses of the legislature, and the city council, becoming known as "The People’s Republic of Astoria".
-Bowman faced controversy from members of DSA after voting for Iron Dome funding and was not endorsed by the organization.
-He let his membership expire over its stance on Israel in 2022.
+After the elections, Astoria, Queens became the only place in the country to have socialist representation at the city, state, and federal level, becoming known as "The People's Republic of Astoria".